Harder Than It Seems - Casual Crunch

 One thing I realized was that making HPC a casual game is...well...silly.
 I certainly learned many things that will improve the game overall.
 You'll see that in the future, but HPC wouldn't work well as a casual project due to my initial concerns - how do you remove the "adventure" from an adventure after all?

-With that in mind, I decided to use all of my newfound knowledge to make something specifically for players who want a casual eastern fantasy game :
+With that in mind, I decided to use all of my newfound knowledge to make something specifically for players who want a casual Eastern fantasy game :

 • Using the simplified features from Winds of Wuxia.